A Retrospective Anthology of Poetry, Articles and Essays

 ..

-Hibernian FC in Edinburgh began as a Social Club for Irish immigrants in the late 1800’s and this is all the necessary background needed to explain this homiletic to the life of this homesick and lonely young man I decided to write about ` whence I first a’heard that tale.
+The Hibernian Football Club, based in Easter Road, Edinburgh, began as a Social Club for Irish immigrants in the late 1800’s and this is all the necessary background needed to explain this homiletic to the life of one homesick and lonely young man that I decided to write about whence I first a heard that history.

-Perhaps eventually the bhoy and the young Lauren would summon up the courage to meet, court, tie the knot and raise a young family.
-I do hope they did and I hope ya’ love it too – If ya’ did – leave me a like now would ya?
-At the bottom of the page!
+Perhaps eventually the bhoy and the young Lauren might summon up the courage to meet and court, tie the knot and raise a young family.
+I do hope they did and I hope ya’ love it too dear reader – If ya’ did – leave me a ‘like’ now would ya, at the bottom of the page!
+Thanks!

 I am a writer ... a beat poet who began writing poetry way back in 1966 ... 'edenbray is born ugly, wet, covered in blood, mucous & bodily functions, the effluence of my short life' ...
 I recently published my 1st solo Anthology - the best of 60 years writing - previously I ran my own Art Supplies Store for 40 yrs before I became a full-time writer I am a Blogger who has posted 1,000 poems - available in 24 themed booklets ... please ask for details + leave a 'like' or a comment for my encouragement, thank you so much for listening - I truly value your opinion on my work ~ in fact I literally survive on your creative input ~ edenbray